 You can also apply by phone them on : 0845 606 2030 or at the Post Office.

 What Does Travel Insurance Cover

 Travel Insurance policies vary and whenever you are looking to purchase your own travel insurance, it is recommended to do a little research into what each policy will cover you for.
-There are several essential areas in any one policy that you really do need to ensure you are covered for, these are as follow:
+There are several essential areas in any one policy, that you really do need to ensure you are covered for and these are as follow:

 Cancellation and Curtailment

 Lost Luggage, Valuable and Money

 24 Hour Emergency Service And Support

 Always make sure that your travel insurance policy provides you with adequate cover for these areas and provides you with adequate cover for the destination or destinations, to which you will be travelling.

 Also, it is advisable to check each policy to see whether it covers you for certain activities, that you may wish to partake in during your trip.
 These could be activities such as Skiing, Snowboarding, Scuba Diving, Horse Riding, Windsurfing, Surfing, Kitesurfing, Rock Climbing, Kayaking, Waterskiing or Paragliding.
 If you intend doing certain sports, it may be that you will need to take out additional cover on your policy, to cover you for these activities.
 Many Insurance companies now offer ‘Winter Sports’ cover for Skiers and Snowboarders.

 What Should Travel Insurance Cover